Motifs in earthquake networks: Romania, Italy, United States of America, and Japan: Results

 We present detailed connectivity results for three cube lengths $L$ for each seismic zone in Fig. \ref{fig:con_best_fits}.
-For Romania, in Fig. \ref{fig:ro_con_best_fits}, we notice that robust power-law behavior is seen across only two orders of magnitude.
+For Romania, in Fig. \ref{fig:ro_con_best_fits}, we notice that robust power-law behavior is seen across only two orders of magnitude, which we suspect is due to the relative small networks, created with a smaller database compared to other regions in this analysis.
 Varying the cell length $L$ does not produce a significant change to the exponent $\alpha$.
 In California, Fig. \ref{fig:cali_con_best_fits}, the selected cell sizes for which we obtain good results are smaller compared to the other regions.
 Robust power-law behavior is observed across three orders of magnitude.
 Increasing the cell size $L$ induces a decrease in the $\alpha$ exponent.
 For Italy and Japan, Fig. \ref{fig:it_con_best_fits} and Fig. \ref{fig:jap_con_best_fits}, the power-law behavior is seen over many orders of magnitude.
 In both regions, an increase in $L$ produces a very small decrease in $\alpha$.
 The KS error indicator is also small for these regions, indicating a very good fit.